Impact in the Neighbourhood

 register

-Collaborate for Impact is led by EVPA, Europe’s impact finance network, alongside pioneering partner organisations in the region.
+Collaborate for Impact is led by EVPA, Europe’s investing for impact network, alongside pioneering partner organisations in the region.
 Impact in the Neighbourhood is hosted by the Center for Strategic Research and Development of Georgia (CSRDG).